 - Playa Tilapa Beach Attractions – Snorkeling, watersports, canoeing, and cultural displays

 An enchanting experience is what awaits you on Playa Tilapa.
 This beach has a lot of exciting spots to keep visitors entertained and refreshed.

-This beach is located on the southwest corner of Guatemala city and has many visitors year-round.
+This beach is located on the southwest corner of Guatemala City and has many visitors year-round.

 Some tourists come here for surfing, while others can’t get enough sunbathing in Guatemala’s balmy weather.

-There’re many lodges around the beach to provide accommodation for tourists at a decent price.
+There are many lodges around the beach to provide accommodation for tourists at a decent price.

 12. Puerto San Jose Beach